Skip to main content

 This means the Zeebe stretch cluster will not have a quorum when half of its brokers are not reachable anymore and will stop processing any new data.
 This will also affect the components, as they cannot update or push new workflows.
 Essentially, this means the workflow engine will halt until the region failover procedure is complete.

-The operational procedure looks in detail at short-term recovery from a region loss and how to long-term fully re-establish the lost region.
-The procedure works the same way for active or passive region loss since we don't consider traffic routing (DNS) in the scenario.
+The operational procedure looks in detail at a recovery from a region loss and how to long-term fully re-establish the lost region.

 Active region loss

-The loss of the active region results in the following:
+The total loss of the active region results in the following:

-• Workflow Engine Failure: The workflow engine stops processing due to quorum loss.
+• Workflow engine impact: The workflow engine stops processing due to quorum loss.

 Steps to take in case of active region loss